-5G, NSA, Fading, MCS, Throughput, Modulation, Coding scheme, BLER, Signal-Noise Ratio.
+5G, NSA, Fading, Modulation, Coding, Throughput, BLER.

-1. Introduction
+1. INTRODUCTION

-The exchange of data at high transmission rates is a fundamental requirement of today's mobile networks [1], [2], encompassing ultra-high resolution video streaming, online gaming, among other services that require high demand for both downlink and uplink.
+The data transmission in high rates is a fundamental requirement for the current mobile networks [1], [2], encompassing video streaming, online gaming, among other services that require high demand for both downlink and uplink.
 The fifth-generation mobile technology, 5G New Radio (5G NR), has been widely implemented around the world to meet new requirements, naturally imposed by the advancement of telecommunications services.
-5G emerges as the foundation for Enhanced Mobile Broadband (eMBB), Massive Machine-Type Communication (mMTC) and Ultra Reliable Low Latency Communication (URLLC) scenarios [3].
-The initial implementation of the fifth generation network has been established initially following the NSA (Non-Standalone) architecture, which makes use of the LTE network as an interface for connecting 5G devices, adding greater throughput potential to the network [4].
-This solution aims to save time and reduce costs for operators, since the entire LTE architecture already deployed serves as the core for the New Radio system.
-Fig. 1 illustrates the 5G Non-standalone (5G NSA) connection.
+The 5G use cases are focused on enhanced Mobile Broadband (eMBB), Massive Machine-Type Communication (mMTC) and Ultra Reliable Low Latency Communication (URLLC) scenarios [3].
+The non-standalone (NSA) architecture has been established for the initial 5G implementation.
+This architecture in anchored on the LTE network.
+By the NSA model, the throughput potential greatly increases [4].
+The NSA architecture aims to save time and reduce costs for operators, since the entire LTE architecture already deployed serves as the core for the New Radio system.
+Fig. 1 illustrates the 5G non-standalone (5G NSA) connection.